xpack-dev-tools/openocd-xpack/README-BUILD.md

 ## Installed folders

-After install, the package should create a structure like this (only the first two depth levels are shown):
+After install, the package should create a structure like this (macOS files;
+only the first two depth levels are shown):

 ```console
 $ tree -L 2 /Users/ilg/Library/xPacks/\@xpack-dev-tools/openocd/0.10.0-13.1/.content/